full-path/ridesheet/src/user-guide/using-ridesheet.md

 1. Navigate to the Trips sheet/tab.
 2. Enter the required trip details, including the customer name, pickup address and time, drop-off address and time, appointment time (if applicable), count of guests or attendants, and any additional notes.
 [Learn more about Trip fields](data-fields.md#trips).
 3. Associate the trip with specific resources such as the assigned driver and vehicle.
 This will be used for creating manifests and assigning trips to runs.
-If the combination of driver and vehicle is not valid at that time, the **Run OK?** field will turn red.
+If the combination of driver and vehicle is not valid at that time, the `|Run OK?|` field will turn red.

 To add a return trip:

-1. In the **Action** column, select "Add return trip"
+1. In the `|Action|` column, select **Add return trip**
-2. In the next column over, click the checkbox under **Go**
+2. In the next column over, click the checkbox under `|Go|`
 3. RideSheet will create a new trip with many details from the original.
-4. Fill in pick-up time for the return trip, and double check that additional information is correct
+4. Fill in pick-up time for the return trip, and double check that additional information is correct.

 ![Ridesheet action](../images/ridesheet-action.png){ width="500" }